Creative Sprouts

 • Are there ways for the parents to be involved?

-A couple years ago, a few parents started a Parent Committee for our school.
+A few years ago, some parents started a Parent Committee for our school.
 It's sort of like an unofficial PTA.
 The PC helps with fundraising events, Parents' Night Out, class playdates and other fun events.
-They meet once per month.
+They meet every other month, sometimes in person, sometimes on Zoom.
 It's a great way for parents to connect with each other while supporting the school!

 Staff